murkymark/eas-midi/README.md

 This synth is an alternative to Libtimidity or Fluidsynth.

-Since "Sonic Network" and "Sonivox" are registered names I don't know why it is called "libsonivox" in Android.
+Since "Sonic Network", "Sonivox" and are registered names I don't use them in the project name.
+"Embedded Audio Synthesis" is not registered (anymore?) as it seems.

 # Project status: 0%
 notes: